mpv-player/mpv/DOCS/waf-buildsystem.rst

 will override the value of ``func`` with ``check_pthreads_w32_static`` only if the target OS of the build is Windows.

+``groups``: groups a dependency with another one.
+This can be used to disabled all the grouped dependencies with one ``--disable-``.
+At the moment this is only used for OpenGL backends, where you want to disable them when ``--disable-gl`` is passed to the configure.

 mpv's custom build step on top of waf
 =====================================